The best programming languages for the backend

 What is tiobe?

 Tiobe stands for "The Importance of Being Earnest" and is a company that specializes in evaluating and analyzing the popularity of programming languages.
 Tiobe's best-known indicator is the Tiobe Index, which is published monthly.
-The Tiobe Index is based on various criteria, such as the number of searches for a particular programming language in search engines, the number of lines of code written, the number of job postings seeking knowledge of a programming language, and other factors.
+The Tiobe Index is based on various criteria, such as the number of searches for a particular programming language in search engines, the number of lines of code written, the number of job offers looking for knowledge of a programming language and other factors.

-The Tiobe index is intended to provide an overview of the popularity and trend of programming languages.
-It is often used by developers, businesses, and educational institutions as a guide when deciding which programming language to use.
-The Tiobe index lists the 20 most popular programming languages and shows changes from the previous year or previous years.
+The Tiobe Index is intended to provide an overview of the popularity and trend of programming languages.
+It is often used by developers, companies and educational institutions as a guide when deciding on a programming language.
+The Tiobe Index lists the 20 most popular programming languages and shows changes compared to the previous year or previous years.

 -

 Bytecode is an intermediate form of code used by programming languages that run on virtual machines.
-Instead of being compiled directly into machine code, the program is compiled into bytecode.
+Instead of being translated directly into machine code, the program is compiled into bytecode.
 This bytecode allows programs to interact on different platforms because the virtual machine executes the bytecode and communicates with the operating system.
-Because the bytecode is understood by the virtual machine, a program that is programmed once can run on different operating systems without having to be rewritten for each platform.
+Since the bytecode is understood by the virtual machine, a uniquely programmed program can be executed on different operating systems without having to be rewritten for each platform.

 -